SangiSI/SangiSI/README.md

 - 🌱 I’m currently learning **Graph Neural Networks**, **ML Systems**, and **Agentic AI / Generative AI**
 - 🤝 I'm open to collaborative opportunities across **academia and industry in the AI/ML space**
 - 🧠 I’m looking for help with **productionizing ML pipelines**
-- 💬 I'm open to conversations on anything—always happy to connect and exchange ideas!
+- 💬 I'm open to conversations on anything-always happy to connect and exchange ideas!
 - 😄 Pronouns: **he/him**
 - ⚡ Fun fact: *Built a graph model to identify influencers — surprisingly, the quietest node was the most connected*